bjango/Bjango-Templates/Help/Style Guide.md

 - Any or all: `#b3b3b3`
 - Inactive: `#4d4d4d`

-When it is not appropriate to use a scale colour, use the `Any scale, or all scales` grey.
+When it is not appropriate to use a scale colour, use the `Any or all` grey.
 When an icon size is worth including, but isn’t part of the required sizes for the platform, it should be indicated with the `Inactive` colour.

 -----